(for veterinary information only)

 HOW THIS MEDICATION IS USED

 It should be noted that the treatment of behavior disorders requires training in addition to medication.
-When medication and treatment were combined, 42% of dogs with separation anxiety showed improvement by the end of the first week and 73% were improved within 8 weeks.
+When medication and behavior modification were combined, 42% of dogs with separation anxiety showed improvement by the end of the first week and 73% were improved within 8 weeks.
+These statistics were obtained using the B.O.N.D. training program designed for use with brand name Reconcile®.
+For more information, visit Reconcile.com.
+Obviously, there are a number of training techniques for use in the management of separation anxiety; the point is that best results are obtained when fluoxetine is combined with training.

 Fluoxetine is usually given once daily.